ORACLE (teletext): History

 It was developed and launched by the Independent Broadcasting Authority's engineering division, about 4 years after BBC's Ceefax service.
 Due to the lack of available receivers, exact launch dates have been left obscure.
 Receivers became popular around the early 1980s.

+ITV Oracle made the world's first telesoftware broadcast in February 1977 and this led to a working demonstration of telesoftware at the 1978 International Broadcasting Convention.